Sarajevo wedding attack: Responsibility

 Eyewitnesses identified the individual who fired at the wedding procession as Ramiz Delalić, a career criminal.
 The SDS leadership immediately blamed the SDA for the attack and alleged that Delalić was under the SDA's protection.
-Prior to the attack, Delalić had been implicated in another shooting, as well as a rape, and had received treatment at a psychiatric hospital.
-On 3 March 1992, the local authorities had issued a warrant for Delalić's arrest, but made little effort to find him.
+Before the attack, Delalić had been implicated in another shooting, as well as a rape, and had received treatment at a psychiatric hospital.
+On 3 March 1992, the local authorities had issued a warrant for Delalić's arrest but made little effort to find him.
 SDS officials alleged that the authorities' failure to arrest Delalić was evidence of the SDA's complicity in the attack.

 During the siege of Sarajevo, Delalić led a Bosnian Muslim paramilitary unit that attacked and murdered Bosnian Serb and Bosnian Muslim civilians.
 The impunity entrusted Delalić by the Bosnian Muslim authorities was such that he openly admitted to opening fire on the wedding guests in a televised interview.
 The authorities only cracked down on Delalić's militia in late 1993 after it began targeting non-Serbs.
-On 1 March 1997, the fifth anniversary of the wedding attack, Delalić publicly threatened a father and son inside a Sarajevo restaurant, and brandished a pistol in front of patrons, an offence for which he was later convicted.
-In June 1999, he ran over and injured a police officer with his car, and was again imprisoned.
+On 1 March 1997, the fifth anniversary of the wedding attack, Delalić publicly threatened a father and son inside a Sarajevo restaurant and brandished a pistol in front of patrons, an offence for which he was later convicted.
+In June 1999, he ran over and injured a police officer with his car and was again imprisoned.
 This latter incident prompted Carlos Westendorp, the High Representative for Bosnia and Herzegovina, to urge the country's authorities to investigate Delalić's wartime activities.
-On 8 December 2004, Delalić was charged with one count of first degree murder in relation to the wedding attack.
+On 8 December 2004, Delalić was charged with one count of first degree murder concerning the wedding attack.
 His trial commenced on 14 February 2005.
 On the first day of court proceedings, prosecutors played the jury a videotape of the wedding attack, which appeared to show Delalić firing at the procession.
 The same day, Delalić posted bail and was released on his own recognizance.
 On 27 June 2007, before his trial could be completed, Delalić was shot and killed by unidentified gunmen in Sarajevo.